SeaBus: Service

 The SeaBus fleet currently consists of four vessels, with the most recent ship—the MV Burrard Chinook—entering service July 22, 2021.
 The ferries operate between approximately 6:00 am and 1:00 am from Monday to Saturday, and between 8:00 am and 11:30 pm on Sundays and holidays.
 During the daytime, two ferries are in service, with the two ferries departing simultaneously from opposite termini and passing each other halfway.
-The 1.75 nmi crossing takes 10–12 minutes in each direction with a cruising speed of 11.5 kn, with a 3–5 minute turnaround and, therefore, operates on a 15-minute turn-around schedule.
+The 1.75 nmi crossing takes 10 to 12 minutes in each direction with a cruising speed of 11.5 kn, with a 3 to 5 minute turnaround and, therefore, operates on a 15-minute turn-around schedule.
 At these times, over 50 crossings are made a day.
 During the evenings (after 9:00 pm) and early Saturday mornings (until 7:00 am), service is reduced to a 30-minute schedule with only one ferry operating.
 In 2017, the SeaBus carried over 17,000 riders on average per weekday and transported an estimated 5.84 million people between Vancouver and the North Shore of Burrard Inlet.

 The SeaBus is capable of operating on a 12-minute turnaround (down to 10 minutes with simultaneous loading and unloading).
 However, at the higher speeds, the wake created disturbs other users of the Burrard Inlet.
 During overloads, it is sometimes operated at the higher speeds.

 The ferries operate with four crew members on board (captain and first mate on the bridge and two attendants on the passenger level) and engineers who stay ashore most of the time, but do regular checks of the engines and are available to come aboard at any time.
 SeaBus crew members are trained and certified to deal with marine emergencies, and will give directions to passengers in the unlikely event of an emergency.

 The original emergency procedure involved using the other SeaBus to evacuate passengers from the distressed vessel.
 Although the viability of this had been demonstrated, Transport Canada became concerned about this approach during times that the other vessel may not be available and has recently mandated the addition of life rafts.

 The turnstiles on the entrance into the SeaBus waiting area are used only for counting the number of passengers boarding.
 If the maximum number is reached, the turnstiles lock and no more passengers are allowed to board the vessel.